-Find other ideas and resources at http://www.walkbiketoschool.org/.
+Find information, ideas, and resources at http://www.walkbiketoschool.org/.

-August 17th is National Thrift Shop Day!
+National Thrift Shop Day!

 The “3 R’s” are Reduce, Reuse, Recycle and they are meant to be taken in that order.
 During Plastic Free July we talked about REDUCING waste.
 On National Thrift Shop Day let’s talk about the second R – REUSING!

 Clothing has a huge impact on the environment!
 Buying fewer clothes and used clothes reduces that impact.

 In addition to clothing, thrift stores are great places to find other items to reuse including toys and furniture.
 Thrift shops are also great places to pick up high quality jars and glassware that can replace all the disposable plastic containers you gave up last month!

 This July the City of Boca Raton is encouraging residents to participate in Plastic Free July!
 Why go plastic free?
 Since 1950, MILLIONS of tons of plastic have been produced and a shocking 91% of it is not recycled.
 Since plastic does not biodegrade, that means that all that plastic is still in existence either in our landfills or in the environment, including our oceans.
 Almost half of plastic production is for packaging.
 This material designed to last forever is used to make items that are disposable.
 By 2050 100% of seabirds will be eating plastic and plastic will outweigh fish in the oceans.
 That is just not sustainable!
 Plastic Free July aims to challenge and empower people to reduce their use of disposable plastics.